The DevOps engineer's handbook The DevOps engineer's handbook

 The SPACE framework

 The SPACE framework provides a structure that encourages good metric design.
-By combining levels of measurement across a range of categories, you can create a robust measurement strategy for your organization.
+By combining measurements across a range of categories, you can create a robust measurement strategy for your organization.

 Learn more about the SPACE framework.